 For its debut year, the 8th-generation Hyundai Sonata offers a choice of two engines.
 SE and SEL models use a new 2.5-liter 4-cylinder that makes 191 horsepower, while SEL Plus and Limited models come with a 1.6-liter turbocharged 4-cylinder that makes 180 horsepower.
 While the higher-trim turbo engine has less horsepower, it offers more torque — 195 lb-ft compared to 181 lb-ft — which enables better off-the-line acceleration.
 All 2020 Sonatas are front-wheel drive and use an excellent 8-speed automatic transmission.

-Coming later, likely next year as 2021 models, will be the new Hyundai Sonata Hybrid and performance-oriented N Line.
-The N Line Sonata will use a turbocharged version of the 2.5-liter engine that makes an estimated 290 horsepower.
+The upcoming N Line Sonata will use a turbocharged version of the 2.5-liter engine that makes an estimated 290 horsepower.

 191 horsepower @ 6,100 rpm